itpp-labs/access-addons-store/portal_debranding/doc/index.rst

 * Sale
 * Invoice

-RESULT: not "Powered by Odoo" label in the sidebar
+RESULT: no "Powered by Odoo" label in the sidebar